SujitDevl/Cricket-Management-system/README.md

 The Current System can include many more enhancements.
 These are as follows:
 Buy from the card is optional in this project.
-There is no verification while buy from the card.
+There is no verification while buying from the card.
-The Payment Gateway is not added in this project.
+The Payment Gateway is not added to this project.
-As mentioned earlier, the project is web based application.
+As mentioned earlier, the project is web-based application.
 This will convert into Android application which will enhance the project.
-Hence, the current software would be updated in near future to overcome limitation as specified above.
+Hence, the current software will be updated in near future to overcome limitation as specified above.